stacklane/docs/🗄/Article/settings/properties.md

 - `$theme-color` &mdash; Often a brand color, toolbar color, or otherwise primary color in e.g. a logo.
 - `$background-color` &mdash; Used on the splash screen when the application is first launched.
+  This value repeats what is already available in the site’s CSS, but can be used by browsers to draw the background color before the stylesheet has loaded.
+  This creates a smooth transition between launching the web application and loading the site's content.

 ## Icons